nafizjiwa/REACT-Router/README.md

       import { createBrowserRouter } from 'react-router-dom';
       const router = createBrowserRouter( /* application routes are defined here */ );

 ### Provide a Router
 ##### Application views, called Routes (React components), need to be rendered.</br>
-First, make router available at the root by importing React Router's `RouterProvider`(1)</br>
+First, make router available to the app by importing React Router's `RouterProvider`(1)</br>
-The router determines which routes to render when URL changes</br>
+The router determines which routes to render at differen URL's</br>
 See below info about the path is passed down as a prop(2)</br>

     import { RouterProvider (1), createBrowserRouter } from 'react-router-dom';
-    const router = createBrowserRouter( /* application routes are defined here */ );
+    const router = createBrowserRouter(
+                /* application routes are defined here */ );

     export default function App () {
       return (